 FXB is operating two Community Development Programs FXBVillages in Colombia.
 One is located in Barranquilla and one in a community located near the outskirts of Bogota.
-They are directly lifting over 850 people out of extreme poverty, and indirectly reaching about 800 additional people from both communities.
+They are directly lifting almost a thousand people out of extreme poverty, and indirectly reaching over 5,000 additional people from both communities.

 In 1995, FXB Colombia began in Barranquilla as a pioneer organization which helped families and children affected by HIV.
 Since then, FXB has provided HIV/AIDS awareness trainings to over 165,000 people from all walks of life – from at-risk street youth to community leaders and members of the medical field.

 Up until 2011, the organization operated the FXB House, a primary day care center which treated families and children living with HIV/AIDS.
 In 2011, FXB transitioned from the FXB House model to the FXBVillage Model with an additional HIV prevention component.